 Ladyboys are perceived differently by different kind of tourists.
 Some want to avoid ladyboys, others are terrified by them, while some purposely seek them.
 However, Thai people are known for being very accepting, and in fact, I can say that’s part of their culture.
 They don’t look at ladyboys in a bad way and are generally not judgmental in regards to the choices that other people make.
 Be like them!

 Personally, I have nothing against transsexuals and they have my full support when it comes to expressing themselves.
-I just thought it would be a good idea to write this article and give fellow travelers some tips on how to recognize ladyboys in Thailand because at times that might seem like a mission impossible.
+I just thought it would be a good idea to write this article and give fellow travelers some useful tips on how to recognize ladyboys in Thailand because at times that might seem like a mission impossible.

 1. Pay attention to these parts of her body:

 Girls generally have narrow shoulders and broad hips, while ladyboys have broad shoulders and narrow hips.

 Women’s forearms are a bit bent, while men’s forearms are straight;